web-infra-dev/rspack-dev-guide/src/workflows/tuesday-meeting.md

 ## Process

 1. Go through unsolved issues/PRs in the milestone that plan to finish last week.
 [Link](https://github.com/web-infra-dev/rspack/milestones?direction=asc&sort=title&state=open)
-    1. Move unsolved issues/PRs in the milestone matched the released version next week.
+    1. Move unsolved issues/PRs in the milestone that plan to finish this week.
     2. Close the milestone that plan to finish last week.

 2. Go through issues in `planned` milestone.